VIII. FACULTY WORKING CONDITIONS

 The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 require that Rice provide accommodations for individuals whose disabilities impact them in their pursuits at the university.
 Rice, accordingly, provides reasonable accommodations such as adaptive technology and equipment, including assistive listening units and Braille embossers, audio texts for the blind, and other accommodations and assistance based on documented needs.
 Access to buildings at Rice University is, in general, excellent; specialized modifications are made in offices and classrooms as needed.
 Faculty members who have disabilities or who have students in their classes with disabilities should work with the chairs of their departments, the provost, and the director of Disability Support Services to take full advantage of the facilities and services that are available for people with disabilities.
 Faculty are advised to include ADA statements on their syllabi and to direct students with disabilities to Disability Support Services (http://www.dss.rice.edu) ; that office provides examples of ADA statements on their "faculty information" link, under the heading "Informing Students" (http://dss.rice.edu/Content.aspx?id=38#InformingStudents).
 Faculty should expect to receive an Accommodation Letter from Disability Support Services indicating the accommodations that a student with a disability will need.

 Rice attempts to do all that is reasonable to provide a safe and healthful environment for work and study.
 To protect individuals and property and to regulate parking and the flow of traffic through the campus, Rice currently maintains a police department of 26 licensed officers supported by 15 guards, attendants, dispatchers, and clerks.
-The uniformed officers, who have been specially screened for service at Rice by committees that include faculty and students, enforce all applicable federal, state, and local laws as well as university regulations.
-Members of the faculty should not only cooperate fully with the Rice police (reporting crimes, suspicions of crimes, and fires by using blue-light emergency telephones or by dialing 6000 on any campus phone) but also remain vigilant when on campus after dark.
+The uniformed officers, who have been specially screened for service at Rice by committees that include faculty and students, enforce all applicable federal, state, and local laws, as well as university regulations.
+Members of the faculty should cooperate fully with the Rice police and report crimes, suspicions of crimes, and other incidents which could constitute an emergency by using the blue-light emergency telephones or by dialing 713-348-6000 (6000 from any campus phone).